yimuniao/order/README.md

 There are two unit tests to test the two pipeline.
 1，PipelineSingleThreadExecutorTest  2，PipelineMultiThreadsExecutorTest.

+## orderscanner
+"orderscanner" is an application, which will scan the database to find the timeout order, then send it to kafka again,

 ## About the unique order id issue.
   currently, it depends the database function, the value of id column is auto increased.